giesse/GabChat/AI-README.md

 This document serves as a high-level summary and entry point for the AI assistant to understand the GabChat project.
 For detailed information, please refer to the files in the `docs/` directory.

+## Important instructions for the AI assistant

+- Always keep the documentation up to date!
+This is your long term memory.
+Anything you learn needs to be stored in it so that you don't have to re-learn it every time, or ask me the same questions every time.
+- If you are asked to perform a new task, update TODO.md first!
+- When tasks are done, move them from TODO.md to DONE.md!

 ## Project Goal

 GabChat is a web application that allows users to authenticate using Firebase Google Sign-In and interact with a chat interface powered by a Large Language Model (LLM), using their own Gemini API key.